keivanmojmali/point-of-sale-system/README.md

 * Connect Twilio's automated texting API as a means to take orders through text

 ## Main takeway from POS/Inventory Management
-* After the initial design prototype, the database is the best place to start.
+* After the initial design prototype, the database is the next best place to start.
 When coding the front-end, I was rendering the design without functionality.
 This can be prolematic  when a majority of your application's design depends on data being rendered.
 Without it, it can look very bland.
 Being able to add fetch calls and see the data in the design in real time can greatly improve the front end code.

 ## Gifs